sparks-baird/mat_discover/README.md

 - `pytest` is used for testing
 - `numba` is used to accelerate the Wasserstein distance matrix computations via CPU or GPU

-Note that when using a `conda` environment (recommended), I think you may avoid future issues by opening VS Code via an Anaconda command prompt and entering the command `code` (at least until the VS Code devs fix some of the issues associated with opening it "normally").
+Note that when using a `conda` environment (recommended), you may avoid certain issues down the road by opening VS Code via an Anaconda command prompt and entering the command `code` (at least until the VS Code devs fix some of the issues associated with opening it "normally").
+For example, in Windows, press the "Windows" key, type "anaconda", and open "Anaconda Powershell Prompt (miniconda3)" or similar.
+Then type `code` and press enter.

 ## Bugs, Questions, and Suggestions
 If you find a bug or have suggestions for documentation please [open an issue](https://github.com/sparks-baird/mat_discover/issues/new/choose).
 If you're reporting a bug, please include a simplified reproducer.
 If you have questions, have feature suggestions/requests, or are interested in extending/improving `mat_discover` and would like to discuss, please use the Discussions tab and use the appropriate category ("Ideas", "Q&A", etc.).
 Pull requests are welcome and encouraged.